G. Gordon Liddy Net Worth 2024

 Dr. Lewis Fielding's filing cabinet.
 He was the psychiatrist to the Nixon administration's "enemy" Daniel Ellsberg who leaked the Pentagon Papers, broken into by Liddy and others in 1971, on display in the Smithsonian National Museum of American History

-In 1971, after serving in several positions in the Nixon administration, Liddy was moved to Nixon's 1972 re-election campaign in order to extend the scope and reach of the White House Plumbers "special investigations unit", which had been created in response to damaging leaks of information to the press.[21]
+After serving in several mid-level law enforcement and domestic policy roles in the Nixon administration, Liddy was moved to Nixon's 1972 re-election campaign in 1971 order to extend the scope and reach of the White House Plumbers "special investigations unit", which had been created in response to damaging leaks of information to the press.[22]
+Liddy's own name for the group was ODESSA, a reference to escape plans made by the Nazis.[23]

 At CRP, Liddy concocted several plots in early 1972, collectively known under the title "Operation Gemstone".
 Some of these were far-fetched, intended to embarrass the Democratic opposition.[24]
 These included kidnapping anti-war protest organizers and transporting them to Mexico during the Republican National Convention (which at the time was planned for San Diego), as well as luring mid-level Democratic campaign officials to a house boat in Miami, where they would be secretly photographed in compromising positions with prostitutes.
 Most of Liddy's ideas were rejected by Attorney General John N. Mitchell (who became campaign manager in March 1972), but a few were given the go-ahead by Nixon administration officials, including the 1971 break-in at Daniel Ellsberg's psychiatrist's office in Los Angeles.
 Ellsberg had leaked the Pentagon Papers to The New York Times.[25]
 At some point, Liddy was instructed to break into the Democratic National Committee offices in the Watergate Complex.[26]